 Nick Wooldridge has a long track record of representing clients accused of serious federal and state crimes in Nevada.TOP RATED ON:

 • Set forth the definitions applicable to laws on tobacco and cigarettes

 • Establish the parameters for the state’s public policy on smoking tobacco, for enforcement of laws on smoking tobacco, and for the imposition of stricter requirements in connection with smoking tobacco

-• Establish prohibitions on smoking in certain public places, requirements for designating smoking sections, and rules for posting signs related to smoking bans and assigned smoking areas.
+• Establish prohibitions on smoking in certain public places, requirements for designated smoking sections, and rules for posting signs related to smoking bans and assigned smoking areas.

 • Establish rules allowing smoking tobacco in certain stores that are primarily intended to sell food for people to consume off of the premises.

 • Establish the circumstances under which a citation can be issued for smoking tobacco violations as well as the penalty for such violations.

 • Establish the rules for civil penalties in connection with violations of tobacco laws, and setting forth the authority to create an account for the health education of minors.

 • Establish requirements for the sale of cigarettes and smokeless products that are made from tobacco, including a mandate that tobacco products be sold in unopened plastic packages only.

 • Prohibit the distribution of cigarettes and other tobacco products to minors, and establish rules mandating that signs be posted providing notice about the prohibition against selling tobacco products to minors.